Skip to main content

 how many milestones should a project have

-Enough to mark meaningful progress without micromanaging — often a handful for a typical project.
+Enough to mark meaningful progress without micromanaging — often four to six for a typical project.
 Each milestone should represent a genuine, checkable achievement, not just the passage of time, so the team feels real momentum.